collorg/halfORM/README.md

-# halfORM
+# halfORM (looking for contributors)

-halfORM is an attempt to make a really simple ORM (Python/PostgreSQL), easy to learn (full documentation must be at most 10 pages).
+halfORM is an attempt to make a really simple ORM (Python/PostgreSQL), easy to learn (full documentation should be at most 10 pages) and hopefully less than a 1000 lines of Python code when it is done (today 2015-10-26, it's less than 600 lines).

+This project has just begun a Week ago (2015-10-18) and I'd really like some contributors to help me out with it.
+So you are most welcome if you are interested...

 ## Why half?
-Because halfORM only deals with de data manipulation part of the SQL language.
-So all the CREATE part has been left to SQL or whatever software you use define the structure of your database.
+Because halfORM only deals with the data manipulation part of the SQL language (DML) making it much easier to learn and to write.
+All the CREATE part (data definition language) has been left to SQL or whatever software used to define the structure of the database.

+## TODO
+- Get contributors
+- Fix the API
+- Port it to MySQL (I need someone with knowledge in MySQL)
+- Add foreign key management
+- Generate packages from the database structure
+- Draw a navigational graph of the database
+- PostgreSQL specific :
+  - Deal with inheritance
+  - Deal with FDW

-## Use case
+## Use cases
+- Prototype in Python without investing too much in learning a complex ORM,
-- You already have a PostgreSQL database and you want to see it's structure, extract some of your data in JSON, ...
+- You already have a PostgreSQL database and you want to see it's structure,
+- Easily request your data in JSON,
+- ...

-## Example: The database
+## Example: The ```halftest``` database
 The following SQL code is the definition the halfORM test database ```halftest```.
+It defines:
+- two schemas:
+ - ```actor```
+ - ```blog```
+- three tables:
+ - ```actor.peson```
+ - ```blog.post```
+ - ```blog.comment```

 ### actor.person
 ```sql